mike-lischke/antlr4-runtime-benchmarks/src/ConstantFolding/readme-template.md

 # Constant Folding Benchmarks

 This was copied from [another repository](https://github.com/KvanTTT/AntlrBenchmarks/tree/master/ConstantFoldingBenchmark) and adjusted for use here.
-It's a very simple grammar with 64 tokens, all as alts in a single parser rule, that executes very quickly in the original implmementation.
+It's a very simple grammar with 64 tokens, all as alts in a single parser rule, that executes very quickly in the original implementation.
 Since execution times in the microseconds range are not reliable, the input has been adjusted (runtime generated) to increase the overall execution time.

 ## Results